Migration Guide

 - provider and model_name are new required fields

-- Return interaction_id (a UUID string) instead of unit_configs
+- Return tuple of interaction_id, prompt_hash and fingerprint instead of unit_configs

 Before: